sisk-http/core/README.md

 ## Documentation

-You can access the Sisk documentation [here](https://cypherpotato.github.io/Sisk/Docs/#/).
+You can access the Sisk documentation [here](https://sisk-http.github.io/docs/static/#/) or access it's repository [here](https://github.com/sisk-http/docs).
 The specification is complete, however, tutorials are yet to come.

 ## Installation